 Your answers do not need to use lengthy prose.
 You may use bullet points when relevant.

-Details of the examination topics and structure will be discussed during Week 13's review lecture.
+A sample exam will be made available in week 11, and further details of the examination topics and structure will be discussed during Week 13's review lecture.

 There are a number of excellent online resources and textbooks for the subjects covered in this unit.
 For the lectures and lab exercises, we may refer to the books: